 After countless attempts to get verified fan presale codes, you have been put on the dreaded Ticketmaster waitlist.
 By the time you get off of the waitlist, everything is sold out.
 But, still committed, you plan to get tickets, so how should you find them?

-If an artist doesn’t use Ticketmaster, use their ticketing equivalent.
+If an artist doesn’t use Ticketmaster, use its ticketing equivalent.

 I have personally used Ticketmaster’s verified resale tickets for a concert days before it started in the summer.
 There were many available seats left.
 However, you should always stay vigilant for scams.